 In the event of a citation for a violation of section 21703, a court will look at whether a driver's distance was reasonable and prudent based on all of the surrounding circumstances.
 Courts determining liability in a civil action will also evaluate the reasonableness of the space left by a defendant.

 If the driver who rear-ended you was tailgating you, it is likely a jury would find that he or she was negligent.
-To establish negligence, you would need to show the defendant's duty to use reasonable care, the defendant's breach of duty, actual and proximate causation, and actual damages.
+To establish negligence following a tailgating accident, your injury lawyer would need to show the defendant's duty to use reasonable care, the defendant's breach of duty, actual and proximate causation, and actual damages.

 Under California Evidence Code section 669, a failure to use reasonable care is presumed when the defendant violated a law that proximately caused death or injury, the injury or death resulted from an accident of the type the law was designed to prevent, and the accident victim was a member of the class for whose protection the law was enacted.
 When someone violates the California Vehicle Code, they are presumed to have failed to use reasonable care.
 However, this is a rebuttable presumption.